Online MSN: Clinical Nurse Leader Track

 CNL Program Faculty

 The CNL nursing faculty in the online MSN program at Queens are experienced professionals who are passionately dedicated to patient-care quality and outcomes.
-The faculty in the Clinical Nurse Leader specialization at Queens, are continuously motivated to help their students pave their own careers to excellence in CNL nursing service.
+The faculty in the Clinical Nurse Leader track at Queens, are continuously motivated to help their students pave their own careers to excellence in CNL nursing service.
 Dr. Grace Buttriss, assistant professor and a past International Clinical Nurse Leader Association (CNLA) president along with Dr. Laree Schoolmeesters, the Clinical Nurse Leader Coordinator for the Graduate Nursing Program, are dedicated to the development and advancement of the Clinical Nurse Leader role.

 The CNL Nursing Career